hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 I know that the skin will crawl for some of you already.
 In our defense, we are well aware that nameclashes are perfectly possible with this mangling strategy, and [there is a Github issue](https://github.com/carp-lang/Carp/issues/120).
-Maybe you’ll undertand why we haven’t changed it yet when you read through it.
+Maybe you’ll understand why we haven’t changed it yet when you read through it.
 Spoiler: it has to do with the fact that we’re mangling by hand and that would be more complicated if we adopted C++ style name mangling.
 Also there are conflicting standards, because nothing is ever easy.